Unmanned aerial vehicle: 2000s

 CAPECON, a European Union project to develop UAVs, ran from 1 May 2002 to 31 December 2005.

 As of 2012, the United States Air Force (USAF) employed 7,494 UAVs – almost one in three USAF aircraft.
 The Central Intelligence Agency also operated UAVs.
 By 2013 at least 50 countries used UAVs.
 China, Iran, Israel, Pakistan, Turkey, and others designed and built their own varieties.
 The use of drones has continued to increase.
 Due to their wide proliferation, no comprehensive list of UAV systems exists.

 In 2006, the United States Federal Aviation Administration (FAA) allowed the usage of unmanned aerial vehicles inside civilian airspace with specific regulations, laying out legal groundwork for consumer drone usage inside the United States.

 In 2013, DJI released the first model of the Phantom drone, DJI's fully assembled drone model.
 Priced at $629, Phantom was an entry-level drone, featuring much more user-friendly experiences than other drones on the market at the time.
 The DJI Phantom was considered one of the most influential consumer drone products ever made.
 With its affordability, accessibility, and user-friendly software, it quickly captured the consumer drone market from hobbyists, professionals, and introduced the modern aerial photography drone form factor to the general public.
 By 2017, DJI alone had over 75% of the global consumer drone market share.

 In 2020, a Kargu 2 drone hunted down and attacked a human target in Libya, according to a report from the UN Security Council's Panel of Experts on Libya, published in March 2021.
-This may have been the first time an autonomous killer-robot armed with lethal weaponry attacked human beings.
+This may have been the first time an autonomous weapons system capable of lethal engagement attacked human beings.

-Superior drone technology, specifically the Turkish Bayraktar TB2, played a role in Azerbaijan's successes in the 2020 Nagorno-Karabakh war against Armenia.
+Drone technology, including systems such as the Turkish Bayraktar TB2, has been identified as a contributing factor in Azerbaijan's military performance in the 2020 Nagorno-Karabakh war against Armenia.